6 Most Popular Subscription Services [+Tools They Use to Drive Growth]

 A quick Google search will reveal multiple four-star ratings of the subscription.
 It scored 4.5/5 on Trustpilot.
 Most rave reviews applaud the product for being a unique and fun bonding experience for friends and family.

-Flex is a feminine hygiene company that allows women to personalize and receive a monthly box of feminine hygiene products in the comfort of their own home.
-Flex states that their mission is to “create body-positive, life-changing experience through the products that we make and the conversations that we spark.”
+Flex is a feminine hygiene company that allows women to personalize and receive a monthly beauty box of feminine hygiene products in the comfort of their own home.
+Flex states that their mission is to “create a body-positive, life-changing experience through the products that we make and the conversations that we spark.”

 The term superfood has also risen in popularity concurrently with the popularity of subscription boxes, so why not combine the two?
 Boku Super Food does just that with a subscription to powdered superfood and vegan proteins.
 They also take the meal kit business model approach similar to Blue Apron by including different kinds of ingredients in each order.

-The Popular tools subscription companies use to grow
+Tools & software that subscription companies use to grow

 In order for subscription companies to thrive and survive, they not only need to acquire new customers, they also must retain and expand the business.
 Being able to price correctly, understand important metrics, reduce churn, and of course recognize revenue are key aspects to building and sustaining your subscription company.